ingydotnet/io-all-pm/README.md

     my $io = io('path/file')->tie->assert->chomp->lock;

-- * absolute
+- absolute

     Indicates that the `pathname` for the object should be made absolute.

+        # Print the full path of the current working directory
+        # (like pwd).

+        use IO::All;

+        print io->curdir->absolute;

-- * assert
+- assert

     This method ensures that the path for a file or directory actually exists before the file is open.
 If the path does not exist, it is created.

+    For example, here is a program called "create-cat-to" that outputs to a file that it creates.

+        #!/usr/bin/perl

+        # create-cat-to.pl
+        # cat to a file that can be created.

+        use strict;
+        use warnings;

+        use IO::All;

+        my $filename = shift(@ARGV);

+        # Create a file called $filename, including all leading components.
+        io('-') > io->file($filename)->assert;

+    Here's an example use of it:

+        $ ls -l
+        total 0
+        $ echo "Hello World" | create-cat-to one/two/three/four.txt
+        $ ls -l
+        total 4
+        drwxr-xr-x 3 shlomif shlomif 4096 2010-10-14 18:03 one/
+        $ cat one/two/three/four.txt
+        Hello World
+        $

-- * autoclose
+- autoclose

     By default, IO::All will close an object opened for input when EOF is reached.
 By closing the handle early, one can immediately do other operations on the object without first having to close it.

     This option is on by default, so if you don't want this behaviour, say so like this:

         $io->autoclose(0);

     The object will then be closed when `$io` goes out of scope, or you manually call `$io->close`.

-- * autoflush
+- autoflush

     Proxy for IO::Handle::autoflush

-- * backwards
+- backwards

     Sets the object to 'backwards' mode.
 All subsequent `getline` operations will read backwards from the end of the file.

     Requires the File::ReadBackwards CPAN module.

-- * binary
+- binary

     Indicates the file has binary content and should be opened with `binmode`.

-- * chdir
+- chdir

     chdir() to the pathname of a directory object.
 When object goes out of scope, chdir back to starting directory.

-- * chomp
+- chomp

     Indicates that all operations that read lines should chomp the lines.
 If the `separator` method has been called, chomp will remove that value from the end of each record.

-- * confess
+- confess

     Errors should be reported with the very detailed Carp::confess function.

-- * deep
+- deep

     Indicates that calls to the `all` family of methods should search directories as deep as possible.

-- * fork
+- fork

     Indicates that the process should automatically be forked inside the `accept` socket method.

-- * lock
+- lock

     Indicate that operations on an object should be locked using flock.

-- * rdonly
+- rdonly

     This option indicates that certain operations like DBM and Tie::File access should be done in read-only mode.

-- * rdwr
+- rdwr

     This option indicates that DBM and MLDBM files should be opened in read- write mode.

-- * relative
+- relative

     Indicates that the `pathname` for the object should be made relative.

-- * sort
+- sort

     Indicates whether objects returned from one of the `all` methods will be in sorted order by name.
 True by default.

-- * strict
+- strict

     Check the return codes of every single system call.
 To turn this on for all calls in your module, use:

         use IO::All -strict;

-- * tie
+- tie

     Indicate that the object should be tied to itself, thus allowing it to be used as a filehandle in any of Perl's builtin IO operations.

         my $io = io('foo')->tie;
         @lines = <$io>;

-- * utf8
+- utf8

     Indicates that IO should be done using utf8 encoding.
 Calls binmode with `:utf8` layer.

 ## Configuration Methods